annanisha/docker-wordpress/README.md

 $ sudo usermod -a -G docker ec2-user

-### Step 2: Create a network for the WordPress website.
+### Step 2: Create a network for the WordPress website

 $ docker network create wpnetwork